AssafCohen3/NBAStatsDB/README.md

 * there is arround 27000 games to be collected so it will take a lot of time(12 hours for me)
 * the cache can grow up to gigabytes so consider running without caching
 * the database will also take a lot of space

+# Awards
+* i added awards downloader but yet to fully tested it.
+* it looks like the data in this endpoint is inconsistent so consider give up on this one.
+* the hof and retired jerseys is quick since it can be retrieved through the teams endpoint so only 50 requests is required
+* other awards require a request per player which means arround 5000 requests(this will take some hours)
+* like the play by play, the cache can grow up to gigabytes so consider running without caching

 # Setting up
 * requires Python >=3.6